Synology AirVideoHD Docker – Graphical Install without SSH

 After you have changed your desired settings:

-Please Google on how to use the “vi” command
+More info on how to use "vi" command

 More on Adding Media Locations